Last updated: November 16, 2021

 Although he is bradycardic, in this situation that would appear to be secondary to hypoxia.
 His respiratory rate of 6–8/min and the presentation of cyanosis confirms that diagnosis without the need for the pulse oximetry result.
 Immediate care would involve high flow oxygen administered via bag valve mask at a rate of 10–12 breaths per minute.
 As the patient is ventilated and the hypoxia is resolved you would expect his skin color to improve and his heart rate to increase.

-Always in coma of unknown cause, Blood Glucose is checked.
+Blood glucose is always checked in the case of coma with unknown cause.
 This can be done while starting IV access.
-In this case the result is 94 which is well within normal limits.
+In this case, the result is 94 which is well within normal limits.
 The next place we go in coma of unknown origin is overdose.
 Although we have no history, Narcan 0.4mg should be administered IV.
 If IV access had not been achieved, it can be given nasally as well.

 In our case, the patient begins to wake up and fight the BVM.
 His pulse ox has increased to 92% and his heart rate is now 94.
 His blood pressure is palpated at 118/p.

 The patient should be placed on oxygen at whatever flow rate maintains an oxygen saturation above 94%.
-NSS should be hung at a keep open rate and the patient’s vital signs monitored q 10 minutes while en-route.
-Our differential diagnosis was made for us because of the patient’s response to Narcan which reverses the effects of narcotics.
+Normal saline solution (NSS) should be hung at a keep open rate and the patient’s vital signs monitored q 10 minutes while en-route to the hospital.
+Our differential diagnosis was made for us because of the patient’s response to Narcan, which reverses the effects of narcotics.